hawhuang/music_classfication_bylstm/README.md

 Usage:

-use songToData.py to convert mp3 tp png.
+use songToData.py to convert mp3 to png.

 use main.py to train&test.